Go on to

 broadcast and therefore not released, but was unsuccessful and now believes

 they no longer exist.
+However, a

 Nov.
 13 Copenhagen,